Geoffrey G. O'Brien: Review

-"If O'Brien's poems have a sameness of diction and rhythm that verges on monotonous and impersonal, it's the same sameness of heartbeat and breath, prayer and meditation.
-It's a poetry that asks for patient attention, and gives back all the void's abundance."

 Political protest

 On November 9, 2011, O'Brien took part in Occupy Cal, a demonstration on the Berkeley campus in solidarity with the Occupy Wall Street movement.
 According to reports O'Brien spoke out to a police officer who was hitting a Berkeley student because he would not break his link in a human chain.
 The police officer hit O'Brien in the ribs, a reaction he would later call "brutal."